Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Monte Carlo Simulation

 \subsection{Bootstrap Hypothesis Testing}

 In this section, we investigate the empirical sizes and powers of the bootstrap hypothesis testing procedure proposed in Algorithm \ref{alg:bootstrap}.
 Figures \ref{figure:test_sim:dgp} reports the empirical rejection rates (ERR) for each DGP with $\alpha=1$, $\sigma=0.5, 0.1, 1.5$, and $b\in [-1,1]$.
-Each experiment is repeated 1000 times.
-It is straightforward to see that, when $b=0$, the rates are close to the nominal size, indicating the Type $\textnormal{\textup{I}}$ error could be well controlled as stated in Theorem \ref{theorem:bootstrap:asymptotic}.
+It is straightforward to see that, when $b=0$, the rates are close to the nominal size, indicating the Type $\textnormal{\textup{I}}$ error could be well controlled as indicating be Theorem \ref{theorem:bootstrap:asymptotic}.
 When considering any value of $|b|$ greater than $0$, it can be observed that the EERs increase as the sample size $n$ grows larger.
 Given a sample size $n$, an increase in $|b|$ leads to an increase in the ERR.
 It is also easy to observe that as the signal-to-noise ratio increases (i.e., $\sigma$ decreases), the EER increases regardless of the sample size and $b$.